Nikhil-2723/poly1/README.md

 ### Installation
 1. Clone the repository using git by typing "git clone https://github.com/Nikhil-2723/poly1".
-2. Use 'cd SpaceNFT' to access the project directory.
+2. Use 'cd Nikhilnft-main' to access the project directory.
 3. Use 'npm install' to install dependencies.

 ## Deployment